Skip to Main Content

 Her employer was surprised that she experienced such a severe injury, as he provided her with all necessary office equipment, including an ergonomic chair, for use at home.
 It was soon discovered that she failed to use the chair, instead working from her bed or couch, which did not provide her with the necessary ergonomic support to keep her in a neutral working position throughout her work day.

-Action: Document teleworking policies
+Action: Document Teleworking Policies

-Potch said that employers who allow staff to work from home must outline the requirements of teleworking.
+Solaiman explains that employers who allow staff to work from home must outline the requirements of teleworking.
 Policies must be in place directing employees to work in ergonomic environments free from hazards.
 These policies must specify that employees who develop pain must follow up with their manager or supervisor, requesting an ergonomic evaluation, if applicable.
 Employees should sign the policy acknowledging they understand and accept the conditions of telecommuting.

 Adhering to employment regulations